cassieevans/web-animation-workshop/README.md

 <!-- ## Follow along {docsify-ignore} -->

-Animation looks pretty crummy over Zoom, so if you'd like you can follow along with my slides [here](https://slides.com/cassiecodes/deck-6ca315/live?token=BaVNfTdi)

 ## Sharing <!-- {docsify-ignore} -->

 I **love** to see what people have been making, so make sure to tag your codepens (settings > tags) with **_svgworkshops._**